dendronhq/dendron-site/vault/dendron.topic.vscode.web.md

 ### Tree View
 - The Dendron tree view is available for quickly navigating between your notes.

+### Copy Note URL
+- Get URL of current note from published site.
+The url is taken from the [[siteUrl|dendron.topic.publish-legacy.configuration#siteurl]] property.
+- Copy URL of the selected header set as the anchor is not supported yet
 ## Quickstart

 1. Open a Dendron repository in Github, such as `https://github.com/dendronhq/dendron-site`.